se-edu/learningresources/contents/ai/ml.md

 Class imbalance is known to negatively impact model performance.
 One easy remedy is oversampling the classes with fewer instances during training, up till the point where data-points from each class has the same probability of being picked.
 This [paper](https://arxiv.org/abs/1710.05381v1) details oversampling and other methods for tackling class imbalance when using Convolutional Neural Networks.
 The literature review section in the paper also links to techniques effective on other machine learning algorithms.

 ### Partitioning of Data
 Data is usually split into 3 sets after preprocessing: the test set, validation set and training set.

+A good article on test and validation sets can be found in the following link. ([link](http://www.fast.ai/2017/11/13/validation-sets/))
+The FastAI ML MOOC is also a great source of information on data partitioning.
+(MOOC is in unofficial release at time of writing)

 ![Test, Validation, Train](https://dziganto.github.io/assets/images/train-validate-test.png?raw=true)
 (by [David Zigano](https://dziganto.github.io/cross-validation/data%20science/machine%20learning/model%20tuning/python/Model-Tuning-with-Validation-and-Cross-Validation/))